ilija-the/vendrithvault/content/Worldbuilding Guide.md

 tags:
   - admin
 ---
+### General Themes
+Things we love to see in Vendrith.

 ### Cautionary topics
+Topics which are allowed but usually need to be done in a sensitive way, including checking for player's lines and veils and potentially using content warnings for your sessions or articles.

+### Restricted topics
 These are topics with specific visions/rules that need to be kept in mind.

+Firearms.
+The exile of deities.
+Ascension.
+The World Fleece.
+Travelling the cosmos.

 ### Reserved/banned topics
 Some topics are entirely reserved for Ilija to deal with, often those relating to major and potentially world-shaking plot-points.
 These include but are not limited to: